-Students qualify for candidacy for the examination for class 2 architects upon graduation.
-If they have had hands-on experience for more than two years, students qualify for candidacy for the examination for class 1 architects.
+Students qualify for candidacy for the examination for class 2 and class 1 architects.
 Type-1 High School Teaching License (Industry) By completing "Vocational Guidance", "Comprehensive Exercises", and the prescribed liberal arts subjects, students can obtain the Type-1 High School Teaching License (Industry) upon graduation.

-- 7. Class Subjects and Course Content - \ For class subjects, see the subject list in the attached sheet 1.
-(Subject list to be attached.) - \ For course content, see the syllabus published every academic year.
+- 7. Class Subjects and Course Content - For class subjects, see the subject list in the attached sheet 1.
+(Subject list to be attached.) - For course content, see the syllabus published every academic year.